 These are just some of the tool options available to you.
 Do your research, take advantage of free tools and free trials for paid tools, test them, and find the tools that work best for you.

-Your Next Steps for Cannabis License Holders to Leverage Instagram Marketing
+Your Next Steps for Cannabis Businesses and Cannabis-Related Businesses Instagram Marketing

-Just like Facebook marketing for cannabis license holders, only you can determine how much risk you’re willing to take in terms of the content you publish on Instagram.
+Just like Facebook marketing for cannabis businesses and cannabis-related businesses, only you can determine how much risk you’re willing to take in terms of the content you publish on Instagram.

 The most important thing to understand (aside from the written rules) is that just because another cannabis business is getting away with publishing sales-related content on Instagram doesn’t mean it’s okay to post sales-related content on your own Instagram account.